teleject/creatingonlineconferences.com/src/pages/about.md

 And now they are...

 - **A Safe Alternative**.
 Everyone can participate in a shared experience while still under quarantine.

-## Ari Stiles

-**Ari Stiles** manages book production and other print projects for Smashing Media.
-Until very recently, she was an awesome conference organizer.
-Ari uses her penchant for design, writing, research, and organization to foster meaningful communication and create sustainable work spaces.

-Previously, she worked at Environments for Humans, SXSW Interactive, University of Texas at Austin.

 ## Christopher Schmitt